SonarSource/sonar-cayc-stats-plugin/README.md

 SonarQube plugin showcasing the Clean as You Code approach to development

+## Compatibility

+The plugin is compatible with SonarQube 8.9 and later versions.

 ## Building

 To build the plugin JAR file, call: